What is fixed income interest rate risk?

-Interest rate risk is the risk of a fixed income asset losing value due to a change in interest rates.
-Since bonds and interest rate has an inverse relationship, as interest rate rises, the value of bonds fall.
+Fixed income interest rate risk is the risk of a fixed income asset losing value due to a change in interest rates.
+Since bonds and interest rates have an inverse relationship, as interest rates rise, the value/price of bonds falls.
 Interest rate risk can be measured by the full valuation approach or the duration/convexity approach.
-This article will be focusing on convexity.
+This article will focus on the convexity approach.

 What affects interest rate risk?

-Interest rate risk affects the bonds differently base on the features that the bonds possess.
-Some of the features include maturity date, coupon rate, and embedded options
+Interest rate risk affects bonds differently based on the features that the bonds possess.
+Some of these features include maturity date, coupon rate, and embedded options

-Firstly, bonds with a longer maturity rate are more susceptible to changing interest rates.
+Bonds with a longer maturity rate are more susceptible to changing interest rates.
 If a 20-year bond has a yield of 4%, it would lose value if the interest rate rises to 5%.
 This is because investors have more incentive to buy the 5% bond.
-Thus, the 4% yield bond will need to have a lower price to give investors a reason to buy.
-The price has to decrease by a large amount as it accounts for 20 years of lower coupon rate.
-However, if the bond matures in 2 years, the price will stay relatively the same.
-This is as the price decrease only accounts for 2 years of lower coupon rate.
+Thus, the 4% yield bond will need to have a lower price to give investors a reason to buy it.
+The price has to decrease by a large amount, as it accounts for 20 years of lower coupon rates.
+However, if the bond matures in two years, the price will stay relatively the same.
+This is because the price decrease only accounts for two years of interest payments with a lower coupon rate.

-Lastly, embedded options react to interest rate differently depending on the option.
+Lastly, embedded options react to interest rates differently depending on the option.
 For example, when the interest rate increases, the price for a callable bond and option-free bond will both decrease.
-However, the price of the callable bond will not fall as much in comparison.
+However, the price of the callable bond will not fall as much, by comparison.

 The equation for the price of a callable bond is: